THIS COURSE IN HELD IN ENGLISH LANGUAGE.

 Central to this didactic philosophy of involving professionals and industry, the IED Firenze Fashion Communication program has partnered with LUISAVIAROMA.com.

-LUISAVIAROMA of Florence, is a premier e-Commerce luxury clothing retailer of the world’s most important designers.
+LUISAVIAROMA of Florence is a premier e-Commerce luxury clothing retailer of the world’s most important designers.

 Schedule - Lessons run from Monday to Friday, full-time.

-Target - This course is for students and young professionals with qualifications from upper secondary school interested in a multifaceted career in the fashion industry.
+This course is for students and young professionals with qualifications from upper secondary school interested in a multifaceted career in the fashion industry.

-Methodology and structure - The primary objective of the Fashion Stylist course is to teach students to develop a creative interpretation of fashion trends in line with the current “lifestyle”.
+The primary objective of the Fashion Stylist course is to teach students to develop a creative interpretation of fashion trends in line with the current “lifestyle”.

 Students will learn how to understand product values and manufacturing excellence, select and define the key products values and fashion content, develop communication skills and develop the ability to present a fashion styling project and contemporary visual merchandising strategy.

 The course covers the history of fashion in order to both identify trends and understand the communication processes.
 The program presents a specific focus on artisanship, especially related to the “Made in Italy” supply chain and approach to design.
-The evolution of trends and styles are presented through an historical, cultural, social and economic relevance in order to provide the foundation to develop the necessary skill set to understand and analyze the contemporary fashion system.
+The evolution of trends and styles are presented through a historical, cultural, social and economic relevance in order to provide the foundation to develop the necessary skill set to understand and analyze the contemporary fashion system.

 Based on an analysis of the trade press, students will learn how to create a written and visual narrative and communication project, taking into consideration the appropriate styles and brand identity.